 1. Individuals required to obtain a credential

-A. An individual who serves in a position that is required to hold an appropriate credential for the assignment must hold that credential on or before the first day of service and throughout the period of service, and seek timely renewal of the credential, and to meet the standards for that credential.
+A. An individual who serves in a position that is required to hold an appropriate credential for the assignment must hold that credential on or before the first day of service, throughout the period of service, seek timely renewal of the credential, and meet the standards for that credential.

 B. Individuals employed without the appropriate credential will be subject to the penalties Section 4.3.